Anu Sithara: Breakthrough and recognition (2017–present)

-Present career (2019–present)

 In 2019, she shared screen space with Dileep in the film Subharathri as Sreeja Krishnan.
 It was directed and written by Vyasan K.P.
 Later, she appeared in an action-drama Mamangam directed by M. Padmakumar.
-Mammookka,Unni Mukundan, and Siddique starred in the film, and became a massive blockbuster of the year 2019.
-The film collected 134.75 crores at the box office.
+Mammookka, Unni Mukundan, and Siddique.
 After playing a cameo appearance in the film Maniyarayile Ashokan as Unnimaya (cameo) in 2020, Anu was last seen in the film 12th Man as Merin.
 It was a thriller movie directed by Jeethu Joseph and starred Mohanlal in the lead role.

+She also acted in the first Graphic novel style Newspaper movie Locked Inn, published by Malayala Manorama in 2020.